George E. Allen

-George Edward Allen (February 29, 1896 – April 23, 1973) was an American lawyer, businessman and crony ("poker-playing intimate" and even "court jester") for US Presidents Franklin D. Roosevelt, Harry S. Truman, and Dwight D. Eisenhower (as well as one-time head football coach of Cumberland University's football team in their lopsided match against Georgia Tech.)
+George Edward Allen (February 29, 1896 – April 23, 1973) was an American lawyer, businessman, and friend ("poker-playing intimate" and even "court jester") for U.S. presidents Franklin D. Roosevelt, Harry S. Truman, and Dwight D. Eisenhower.
+He was also head football coach of Cumberland University's football team during their famed lopsided match against Georgia Tech, losing 222–0.

 Background

 George Edward Allen was born on February 29, 1896, in Booneville, Mississippi.
 He earned a law degree (LLB) at Cumberland University in Tennessee.
 In 1939, he earned an LLD.

 Career

 Coaching

 In 1916, Allen served as head football coach for Cumberland College Bulldogs in Lebanon, Tennessee, for one game, during which his alma mater Cumberland University suffered the greatest loss in the history of college football to Georgia Tech by a score of 222 to 0.
 A favorite is his account of the Georgia Tech-Cumberland U. football game in 1916.
 Cumberland's fullback and captain, George Allen himself, made the best run of the game for his hard pressed side: "I only lost six yards."
 He would have made one beautiful punt if his own center had not blocked it with the back of his neck.
 George recalls: "I once dropped the ball and yelled at another fellow: 'Pick it up.'
 He yelled back at me, 'Pick it up yourself, you dropped it.'"
 The score: Tech, 222; Cumberland, 0.
 Cumberland had actually discontinued its football program before the season but was not allowed to cancel its game against the Engineers.
 Georgia Tech coach John Heisman insisted on the schools' scheduling agreement, which required Cumberland to pay $3,000 (considered a sizeable sum in 1916 and roughly equivalent to $70,000 currently) to Tech if its football team failed to show.

-George Allen (who was elected to serve as Cumberland's football team student manager after first serving as the baseball team student manager), also a Kappa Sigma Fraternity member, put together a scrub team of 14 players to travel to Atlanta as Cumberland's football team and were soundly beaten 222 to 0, saving the college $3,000 in the process.
+George Allen (who was elected to serve as Cumberland's football team student manager after first serving as the baseball team student manager), also a Kappa Sigma fraternity member, put together a scrub team of 14 players to travel to Atlanta as Cumberland's football team and were soundly beaten 222 to 0, saving the college $3,000 in the process.
 Cumberland would not play football again until 1920.